envisioning/vocab/src/content/articles/wake-sleep.md

 ---
 generality:
 - 0.6
 - 0.58
 - 0.56
 - 0.54
 - 0.52
 - 0.5
 - 0.48
 slug: wake-sleep
 summary: Biologically inspired algorithm used within unsupervised learning to train deep belief networks.
 title: Wake Sleep
+year_origin: 1995
 ---

 The Wake-Sleep algorithm is a method used within unsupervised learning, specifically for training generative models such as deep belief networks.
 It works by simulating two stages: a 'wake' phase, where the system propagates in the forward direction and adjusts the recognition weights, and a 'sleep' phase, where the system propagates in the reverse direction adjusting the generative weights.
 It is particularly significant within AI because it provides a potential solution for adapting the weights in multilayer neural networks, a problem that is central to deep learning.
 The algorithm can be used in a variety of AI applications, such as speech recognition, image recognition, and natural language processing.